Keep Your Multifamily Property Safe: Fire Safety Tips for Residents and Staff

 Stay in the kitchen while cooking

-About half of all reported home fires in the U.S. are caused by cooking, according to the latest National Fire Protection Association (NFPA) report on residential cooking fires.
-Here are some additional findings from the report:
+Cooking remains the leading cause of home fires in the U.S., according to the latest report from the National Fire Protection Association (NFPA) covering 2017-2021.
+During this period, cooking fires were responsible for 44 percent of all reported residential fires.
+Here are some key takeaways from the report:

-• Cooking fires are twice as likely to occur in apartments than in one- and two-family homes.
+- Cooking fires were twice as likely to occur in apartments as in one- and two-family homes.

-“Residents should always watch what they’re cooking,” said HAI Group Senior Risk Control Consultant Nicklaus Mayo, also a career firefighter.
+“Residents should always watch what they’re cooking,” said Nicklaus Mayo, HAI Group senior risk control consultant,

 Kelli Esposito, a certified apartment supplier at Auto-Out, said the canisters attach with a magnet to the underside of a vent hood.